 CURRENT PROJECTS

-Insider reconcilers (InRec) are individuals currently facilitating reconciliation processes in active conflict and are also deeply connected to or involved in one or more parties to the conflict.
-According to anecdotal field data, InRec can be key players in peacebuilding processes and are often seen as trustworthy, efficient, and transformative facilitators.
-This study is interested in understanding InRec’s (1) understanding of reconciliation after violence has occured, (2) their practical involvement in reconciliation processes, and (3) the impact of reconciliation work on practitioners’ wellbeing.
+Insider-reconcilers (InRec) support reconciliation processes in conflict contexts and are also deeply connected to or involved in one or more parties to the conflict.
+InRec are key players in peacebuilding processes and are often seen as trustworthy, efficient, and transformative facilitators.
+This study seeks to understand InRec’s (1) understanding of reconciliation after violence has occurred, (2) their practical involvement in reconciliation processes, and (3) the impact of reconciliation work on practitioners’ wellbeing.
+MHCR has completed Phase I of this study (involving interviews with 42 insider-reconcilers across global regions) and is developing Phase II, which will begin in 2025.

 What have been the sources of strength (i.e., resilience) of religious leaders and their communities during the COVID-19 pandemic, once their social religious practices and coping mechanisms were disrupted?
 And, what lessons can be learned from the innovative responses of religious organizations to the pandemic?
 This study interviews religious leaders around the world, utilizing a comparative case-study approach to answer these questions.